Unusual winter mini-break destinations

 If you prefer to stick to the main cities, read our article Cities to visit near Luxembourg, which includes Maastricht, Brussels, Strasbourg, Dijon, Bonn, Cologne and Dusseldorf.

-Forget Bruges, which will be overrun with tourists, and head instead to Ghent, just 3 hours' drive from Luxembourg City.
-This pretty medieval city, university town and cultural hub lies at the confluence of the Rivers Leie and Scheldt.
+Forget Bruges, often overrun with tourists, and head instead to Ghent, just 3 hours' drive from Luxembourg City.
+This pretty medieval city, university town, and cultural hub lies at the confluence of the Rivers Leie and Scheldt.

 The 12th century Gravensteen Castle, known as the Castle of the Counts, is one of the only remaining medieval castles with a moat and intact defence system in Flanders.
 The gatehouse, ramparts, keep and the count’s residence are open to visitors and you can take an audio or a Visio (with tablet) guided tour.
 It’s open daily from 10.00 to 18.00.

 In the city, you can also take in the Gothic St Bavo’s Cathedral with its majestic tower, converted from a church in the 15th and 16th centuries by the Bishops of Ghent.
 Inside you’ll find a Rubens, gothic chandeliers, a Rococo pulpit, and Van Eyck’s Adoration of the Mystic Lamb.
 It’s open every day from 8.30 (13.00 on Sundays) to 17.30.

 Get good views of the city and its architecture from St Michael’s Bridge and stroll around the Grass Quay (Graslei) and the Corn Quay (Korenlei) to see the old guildhalls in all their glory.